-All applications for funding under this programme will be reviewed and assessed to ensure consistency with the relevant Local Economic and Community Plan (LECP).
+All applications for funding under this programme will be reviewed and assessed to ensure consistency with the Limerick Local Economic and Community Plan (LECP).

 In deciding the final allocations of funding to projects, the LCDC may take account of a number of factors including geographical balance, previous funding received by the applicant and the desirability to fund a variety of projects.
-The relative disadvantage of the area where the facility is located or the area it serves will form part of the decision process along with cross-reference being made to the The Pobal Hasse Deprivation Index.
-Click here for link.
+The relative disadvantage of the area where the facility is located or the area it serves will form part of the decision process along with cross-reference being made to the HP (Hasse Pobal) Deprivation Index.
+Click here for more.

 How to apply

-The closing date for receipt of completed applications is 12 noon on 30th May 2019.
+The closing date for receipt of completed applications is 12 noon on Friday 21st of August 2020.
 Late applications will not be accepted.